PavanRangani/docs/docs/prd/tasks/task-instance.md

 No restriction for adding a same name Sub-Task

 #### Responsible
 Name of the user whose responsible to complete the Sub-Task as done.
+It's a mandatory field.

 #### Due Date
 The date by which the Sub-Task must be successfully completed.
 It should be less than the due date of the parent task.
 Past date is also not allowed.
+It's a mandatory field.

 #### Status
 Possible values are same as a Parent task status.
 Only one difference is, here status can be changed freely.
 User can set any status anytime.
+It's a mandatory field.

 ### Section
 It's a mandatory field.